demo-repositories/schwab-poc/next/README.md

 ## Noteworthy integrations

+A few things you'll see pop up throughout this codebase that may be helpful to be familiar with.

 ### shadcn/ui

 [shadcn/ui](https://ui.shadcn.com/) is used for various UI elements. `components/ui`, `lib/utils.ts`, and `components.json` all contribute to making those components work.